Market

 competitive advantage.
 The Board of Directors at its meeting dated 9th August, 2021 has constituted a Risk Management Committee

-pursuant to the requirement of Regulation 21 of Listing Obligations and Disclosure Requirements, hereinafter referred to as SEBI
+pursuant to the requirement of Regulation 21 of SEBI (Listing Obligation & Disclosure Requirement), Regulations, 2015.

 Appropriate structures are in place to proactively monitor and manage the inherent risks in businesses with unique/ relatively high-risk